Ixtlilxochitl II

 Ixtlilxochitl II (c.
-1500–c.
-1550) was a Nahua nobleman, tlatoani of Texcoco.
+1500–1531) was a Nahua nobleman, tlatoani of Texcoco.
 He allied with Spain during the Spanish conquest of the Aztec Empire and assisted Hernán Cortés during the Siege of Tenochtitlan.
 He converted to Christianity under the name of Fernando Cortés Ixtlilxóchitl and ruled Texcoco in Spain's name until his death.

 Biography

+In the Aztec Empire

 According to his descendant Fernando de Alva Cortés Ixtlilxóchitl, Ixtlilxochitl was a child prodigy, who being only three years old killed a female servant caught in an infidelity and then justified his act according to Texcocan law.
 At twelve he led a violent purge of courtiers who had advised his father to execute him for the danger he posed, and by fourteen he was already a renowned captain in the wars against Tlaxcala and Atlixco.

 In 1516 Nezahualpilli died, and the succession was contested by several of his sons, including Cacamatzin and Ixtlilxochitl.
 The former gained the support of Moctezuma II, Tlatoani of the Aztec Empire.
 A civil war ensued, and ended in a tripartite division of Tetzcoco, by which one third of the kingdom, with the capital, was awarded to Cacamatzin, the northern part to his brother Ixtlilxochitl, and the third part to another claimant to the throne.
 Ixtlilxochitl became from that time the enemy of Moctezuma II.